 When dealing with hormones, women's greatest tool is information.
-By having a greater knowledge of how hormones affect emotions and mood, women are better equipped to minimize their negative effects and maximize their positive qualities.
+By having a greater knowledge of how hormones affect physical and psychological functioning, women will be better equipped to take their hormonal health into their hands.

 Effects of Hormones in the Body

 The effects of healthy hormonal levels in women are seen throughout the body.

 It is important to remember that the following is just a taste of what the hormones achieve in the entire body on a daily basis.

 Hormones run the intricate operations of the female reproductive system, governing everything from menstruation and ovulation to gestation and more.
 While the main players are estrogen, progesterone, luteinizing hormones (LH), and follicle-stimulating hormone (FSH), others such as testosterone are also instrumental in the tract's overall health.